-Here, just for you, is a special compilation of tips and treats, leaving you no excuse not to get your picnic party on.
+Here is a great compilation of tips and treats, leaving you no excuse not to get your picnic party on!

-Try 3 of my simple picnic treats to start you off:
+Try 4 of my simple picnic recipes to start you off:

 Top 8 picnic tips